Sholay: 3D re-release

 Filmmaker Ketan Mehta's company Maya Digital was responsible for converting Sholay into the 3D format.
 Mehta was approached by G. P. Sippy's grandson, Sasha Sippy, about the project in 2010.
 In March 2012, Shaan Uttam Singh, the grandson of producer G. P. Sippy, said that he would sponsor a conversion of the film to 3D, and release it in late 2012; this was later postponed to late 2013, and eventually finalised for 3 January 2014.
 It took ₹250 million to convert Sholay to 3D.

 Under the leadership of computer animator Frank Foster, 350 people worked to convert the film into the digital 3D format, for which every scene had to be individually restored, colour-corrected and re-composited in 3D to match the depth.
 New set-pieces, particularly those suited to the new format were also included, such as digital logs which scatter in the direction of the camera during the first half of the film when the train collides with them, the gunshot scene which frees Jai and Veeru from their handcuffs, and panoramic views of Gabbar's hideout in the caves.

 The theatrical trailer and release date were unveiled by the original script-writers Salim Khan and Javed Akhtar.
 The two original leads, Bachchan and Dharmendra, were also involved in promoting the re-release.
 The film was released in 1,000 screens in India, and additional screens overseas.
-It earned approximately ₹13 crore during its re-release, not enough to recover its conversion cost.
+It earned approximately ₹13 crore during its re-release, becoming the third highest-grossing re-released Indian film of all time.